joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6584778/2025/08/29/blue-jays-yimi-garcia-injury-bullpen/

 **Brian Schottenheimer: Micah Parsons trade doesn't change Cowboys' goals**\
-`“Micah is an incredible player.
+`"Micah is an incredible player.
 But this is the ultimate team game," Schottenheimer said Friday after the blockbuster trade.`\
 https://nytimes.com/athletic/6584945/2025/08/29/micah-parsons-trade-cowboys-schottenheimer/

 **Will the C.D.C.
 Survive?**\